DuckeyCaps/QuackMod/README.md

-# SoundBinder
+# QuackMod 2.0
-Desktop application for mapping keys to various sounds
+Rewrite in Godot for Duckeys QuackMod software